 - Bone Spurs

-The information we gain from your consultation and exam helps us determine if you are a candidate for care in our office.
-You can expect to have improved movement, decreased low back pain, thigh pain, leg pain, and foot pain and increased muscle strength.
-Rather than simply treating the symptoms, our doctors provide a long-term strategy to not only get the relief that you seek right away, but also prevent future spinal decay.
+The information you provide during your consultation helps us determine if you are a candidate for care in our office.
+You can expect to have improved movement, decreased leg pain, decreased tingling and numbness into your leg, increased muscle strength and a better quality of life.
+Rather than simply treating your symptoms, our experts provide a long-term strategy to not only get the relief that you seek right away, but also prevent future spinal decay.

-If you have had radiographs or MRIs taken before, please bring them with you to your appointment for our doctors to review.
-We see many patients that have failed other treatments such as prescription medications, physical therapy, and even surgery.
+Please bring radiograph and MRI images, as well as reports, from other providers to your appointment for our doctors to review.
+We see many patients that have failed other treatments such as pain medications, muscle relaxants, physical therapy, massage and cortisone injections

 Change Your Quality of Life